eatkins/tree-sitter-ebnf-generator/README.md

 ### tree-sitter to EBNF

-There is also a node.js script that converts a tree-sitter grammar.js file into the EBNF format.
+There is also a node.js (using the nodejs version 15.*) script that converts a tree-sitter grammar.js file into the EBNF format.
 It is found at [tree-sitter-to-ebnf.js](src/js/tree-sitter-to-ebnf.js).
 To run the script, it may be necessary to run `npm install` in the src/js directory.
-The input to the script is just the name of a tree-sitter grammar.js file, e.g `./src/js/tree-sitter-to-ebnf.js examples/handwritten-scala/scala.ebnf`.
+The input to the script is just the name of a tree-sitter grammar.js file, e.g `./src/js/tree-sitter-to-ebnf.js examples/handwritten-scala/grammar.js`.
 The output can be redirected to a file.